 Purpose: OTD is an essential, industry-standard measure of supply chain reliability.
 It reflects the extent to which customers can be confident that their order will arrive at the right time, according to the ADD timeframe.

 Data Collection Method: Data elements for this indicator will be collected using ARTMIS.
-Data Source: ARTMIS (order management and LMIS modules).

 Frequency/Timing of Data Acquisition: As often as order and shipment transactions flow to ARTMIS, at least daily.